Are you on the hunt for financial tools to help you manage your money?

 If so, you’re in the right place!
 In this post, I’ll share my top 6 budgeting and money management tools to help you take control of your finances.

 Money management doesn’t have to be hard.
 If you have the right tools and systems in place, you can *almost* put your finances on autopilot.

 So if you’re struggling with organizing your finances and keep track of your money, keep reading!
 I’ll share my best recommendations for financial tools that you can use to manage your money.

 6 Personal Financial Tools to Manage your Money

 1. Budget Spreadsheet

-Having a budget spreadsheet is the number one way that my husband and I are able to manage our finances.
+Having a financial tool for budgeting is so important!
+A budget spreadsheet is the number one way that my husband and I are able to manage our finances.
 It’s honestly how we were able to pay off over $47,000 in debt in six months.

 Even before we were married, we created a budget spreadsheet to help us plan out what our finances would look like once we combined them.

 The great thing about having a budget spreadsheet to manage your money is that you can access it from anywhere!
 You can budget from your computer, phone, or even a tablet and it will all sync together.